-National online database Incomes Register will be deployed on 1st January 2019.
+National online database Incomes Register was deployed on 1st January 2019.
 Edenred has taken the Incomes Register requirements into consideration and is providing information and recommendations for reporting employee benefits.
-We will inform our customers during December 2018.

 The employer must inform to the Incomes Register all earnings and benefit information.
 Fringe benefits must be submitted to the database if those are given to the employees use.
 If the employee is paid both salary and fringe benefits, must the data be submitted within 5 calendar days of the payment date to the Incomes Register.
 If the employee is paid only fringe benefit, not salary, the information of the fringe benefit can be reported on monthly basis; the fringe benefit must be submitted no later than on the fifth day of the next month.
 For example, if the fringe benefit is paid on January 15th must be the information be submitted to the Incomes Register at the latest on 5th February.